This is how things looked when we first moved in about 9 years ago.

-We have a small home.
-The Asylum is a grand title for a small place, but it is a spiritual thing. so our kitchen is small as well.
+The Asylum is a grand title for a small place.
+Our kitchen is small as well.
 Sarah is an amazing cook, by the way, but it is a hobby for me, so think of it like a man cave in the garage.
-There is no man cave in my garage. i would be afraid someone might move in. i crack me up.
+There is no man cave in my garage. i would be afraid someone might move in.

 Looking from the kitchen into the Ninja/Unicorn training site.
 My desk.
-To the left is our wood stove and i store a few large pots behind it…covered so no ash and dog hair is in them.
-I will take you on a tour of the kitchen.
+To the left is our wood stove and i store a few large pots behind it.
+Ok.
+Let’s take a tour.

-drink and toast center next to oven…food processor, mixer, sink dishes…top drawer cutlery… second drawer, assorted kitchen tools…third drawer, plastic bowls.
+At the bottom of the pic (I am not the best photographer) is our drink and toast centre.
+There is a food processor, mixer, sink and dishes.
+The top drawer is cutlery… second drawer, assorted kitchen tools…third drawer, mixing bowls.
 There is a small deep fryer under the sink, along with a few cleaning items.

-The clock in the window is temporary, likely to be replaced with something digital…needs to run on batteries so one clock is correct after power outages.
-This is the stove with granite backsplashes. i would prefer gas, but do not want a bomb next to the house. i’m weird that way.
+The clock in the window is now properly hung.
+This one runs on batteries so one clock is correct after power outages.
+This is the stove.
+The granite backsplashes locally.
+We cannot get natural gas here.
+I do not really like propane anyway, but also do not want a bomb next to the house.
+I’m weird that way.

 This is the view from the other side of the kitchen.
 Just so you get an idea of our space restrictions.
 These cupboards were built by Dan’s Cupboards here in Cochrane and his work is impeccable.